 - Put skewers in a bowl of water so they soak.
 Wash your brussels sprouts and remove the first layer of leaves on the outside.
 Use a knife and cut the very hard part on the bottom off (I dig in just a bit to get that out but keep it in tact, you can cut it in half too if you wish but it's harder to put on kebabs that way).

 - Put them in a microwave safe bowl with about 1/4 c water in it.
-Put 2 paper towels on top and wrap under the bowl so it doesn't come off when it's cooking.
+Put a plate on top, or lid

 - Microwave for 4-5 minutes, check after 4, so they soften a bit and aren't rock hard.
 Stir once so they all get a bit tender.
 Drain water and allow to cool enough so you can handle them.
 Then drizzle with olive oil and sprinkle with seasonings of your choice.
 Stir so they are all coated.